nikinezakati/Computational-Intelligence/README.md

 kohonen-som-rbf: Implementing Kohonen and RBF models for classification problems.

-hopfield: Implementing Hopfield network on Fashion MNIST and for TSP problem.
+hopfield: Implementing Hopfield network for Fashion MNIST and TSP problem.

 fuzzy-controller: Implementing a fuzzy logic controller for predicting of a football match result.